Shared Reading Strategies: A Teacher's GuideShared Reading Strategies: A Teacher's Guide: practical strategies for teachers

 The Map It approach uses graphic organisers to make comprehension visible.
 Learners often lose track of how information connects.
 By drawing a map on the whiteboard, the teacher provides a visual anchor.
 Different texts require different maps.
 A story needs a flowchart, while an informational text needs a double bubble map.

-The pupils then complete the map.
-The teacher pauses and asks the pupils to identify the next key action.
-The pupils suggest the action, and the teacher adds it.
+The learners then complete the map.
+The teacher pauses and asks the learners to identify the next key action.
+The learners suggest the action, and the teacher adds it.
 The class then finds text evidence that explains the motivation, connecting the two concepts.
-The pupils produce a visual representation of the character's journey, which they can use as a plan for their own writing.
+For more on this topic, see Whole class reading.
+The learners produce a visual representation of the character's process, which they can use as a plan for their own writing.

 The Say It Approach